kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![Baby seal](../../content/images/baby-seals.png)

-- If so, how do the people of Dénia know about this, and are they posting tables on my Google search results to let me know they have shared these films with everyone in the town?
+- If so, how do teachers and staff at the conservatory of Dénia know about this, and are they posting tables on my Google search results to let me know they have shared these films with everyone in the town?
-- Is this why Domingo took me to see his mother's table in Pedreguer all those years before; to see if it would trigger a trauma memory which he could use to try to control me again?
+- Is this why Domingo took me to see his mother's table in Pedreguer all those years before; to see if it would trigger a trauma memory which he could use to try to control me?

 ## The evil eye